 - The Awesome Slapstick.

-- Any character's counterpart from the Ultimate Marvel universe is invariably referred to as "the Ultimate [X]"; though the books themselves have technically dropped this kind of title system (they now go by Ultimate Comics: [X]).
+- Any character's counterpart from the Ultimate Marvel universe is invariably referred to as "the Ultimate [X]" when put beside their normal-universe counterparts; though the books themselves have technically dropped this kind of title system for a while in favor of Ultimate Comics: [X].

 - Marvel's also been known to play with the system, giving one hero another's descriptor for crossover projects: